-- · Verbal warning any member of the district staff - · Written notification to parent teachers, principal, superintendent - · Written warning teachers, principal, superintendent - · Detention teachers, principal, superintendent - · Temporary removal from classroom by teacher teachers - · Monetary restitution for costs or damages incurred by the District as a result of misconduct. - In-school suspension principal, superintendent - · Suspension from transportation principal, director of transportation, superintendent - · Suspension from athletic participation principal, superintendent - Suspension from social or extracurricular activities (i.e. to include, but not limited to athletic contests or events, celebratory events, clubs, dances, graduation, moving up day, prom) principal, superintendent NOTE: Students found to have violated section VIe (alcohol/other drugs) and/or (unauthorized substances) if at a school dance will be prohibited from attending any and all dances for the remainder of the school year if such violation occurs during the first semester; and the remainder of the school year as well as the first semester of the following school year if such violation occurs during the second semester of the school year. - Suspension of other privileges (i.e. leadership positions, National Honor Society, student competitions, field trips) - principal, superintendent - · Short-term (five days or less) suspension from school principal, superintendent, Board of Education - Long-term(more than five days) suspension from school superintendent, Board of Education - Permanent suspension from school superintendent, Board of Education
+- · Verbal warning any member of the district staff - · Written notification to parent- teachers, principal, superintendent - · Written warning teachers, principal, superintendent - Detention teachers, principal, superintendent - Temporary removal from classroom by teacher (in accordance with SAVE legislation) teachers - · Monetary restitution for costs or damages incurred by the district as a result of misconduct. - · In-school suspension principal, superintendent - Suspension from transportation principal, director of transportation, superintendent - Suspension from athletic participation principal, superintendent - Suspension from social or extracurricular activities (i.e. to include, but not limited to athletic contests or events, celebratory events, clubs, dances, graduation, moving up day, prom) - principal, superintendent - Suspension of other privileges (e.g. leadership positions, National Honor Society, student competitions, field trips) - principal, superintendent - Short-term (five days or less) suspension from school principal, superintendent, Board of Education - · Long-term (more than five days) suspension from school superintendent, Board of Education - Permanent suspension from school superintendent, Board of Education